rohitshrma02/rohitshrma02/README.md

 - 👋 Hi there, I'm Rohit Sharma

 - 👨‍💻 I’m an IT student passionate about turning coffee into code
-- 🎮 I game hard and code harder — love solving problems and leveling up
+- 🎮 I game hard and code harder, love solving problems and leveling up
 - 🌱 Currently sharpening my skills in web dev, full-stack magic & backend wizardry
 - 🤝 Open to collaboration on cool, innovative, or downright crazy projects
 - 📬 Reach me at: https://www.linkedin.com/in/rohit-sharma-a239652ab/